 Golden, the professor who shares his emotional abuse story on the TEDx stage, shared in a separate interview that he recalls calling more than eight different sources for help and none of them had any resources for men.
-He said one therapist, while laughing, told him that men don’t get abused.
+He said one therapist, while laughing, told him that men don’t get abused by women.

 Sanford points out that violence against men in the media is played for laughs.
 “It’s laughable if the woman hits the guy; it’s a joke.
 But if a guy hits the wife … call 911.
 And so, there is a double standard there.”